Warrant (law): United Kingdom

-In the United Kingdom, senior public appointments are made by warrant under the royal sign-manual, the personal signature of the monarch, on the recommendation of the government.
-In an interesting survival from medieval times, these warrants abate (lose their force) on the death of the sovereign if they have not already been executed.
-This particularly applied to death warrants in the days when England authorized capital punishment.
+In the United Kingdom, some public appointments are made by warrant under the royal sign-manual, the personal signature of the monarch, on the recommendation of the government.
+These warrants abate (lose their force) on the death of the sovereign if they have not already been executed.
+This particularly applied to death warrants in the days when England authorised capital punishment.
+A warrant under the royal sign manual (known as an ancillary warrant) is also needed for certain types of instruments to be passed under the Great Seal of the Realm.

-Perhaps the most celebrated example of this occurred on 17 November 1558, when England was under the rule of a Catholic queen, Mary I, daughter of Henry VIII and the Spanish Catholic Catherine of Aragon.
-Several Protestant "heretics" had been condemned to die, a not uncommon situation under the reign of "Bloody Mary".
+Perhaps the most well-known example of this occurred on 17 November 1558, when England was under the rule of a Catholic queen, Mary I, daughter of Henry VIII and the Spanish Catholic Catherine of Aragon.
+Several Protestants convicted of heresy had been condemned to die.
 They were tied to stakes in Smithfield, an open market area in central London, and the firewood bundles were about to be lit, when a royal messenger rode up to announce that Mary I had died: the warrants for their death had lost their force.
 The first formal act of Mary's successor, the Protestant Elizabeth I, daughter of Henry VIII and Anne Boleyn, was to decline to re-issue the warrants; the Protestants were released a few weeks later.

 United States

 History

 For many years, the English, later British, government had used a "general warrant" to enforce its laws.
 These warrants were broad in nature and did not have specifics as to why they were issued or what the arrest was being made for.
 A general warrant placed almost no limitations on the search or arresting authority of a soldier or sheriff.
 This concept had become a serious problem when those in power issued general warrants to have their enemies arrested when no wrongdoing had been done.
-The Parliament of Great Britain passed the Revenue Act of 1767 which reaffirmed the legality of writs of assistance, or general search warrants, and gave customs officials broad powers to search houses and businesses for smuggled goods.
+The Parliament of Great Britain passed the Revenue Act 1767 (7 Geo.
+3. c.
+46) which reaffirmed the legality of writs of assistance, or general search warrants, and gave customs officials broad powers to search houses and businesses for smuggled goods.
 This law was one of the key acts of Great Britain which led to the American Revolution, and is the direct reason that the American Founding Fathers ensured that general warrants would be illegal in the United States by ratifying the Fourth Amendment to the U.S. Constitution in 1791.